The Hartford AARP Home Insurance: 2026 California Review & Rates

 2.7 What is Not Covered

-Important to note: certain perils are excluded or require separate insurance.
-For example: flood, earthquake, normal wear & tear, pest infestations are often not covered.
-NerdWallet+1
+AARP Home Insurance by the Hartford Insurance Just to let you know, certain perils are excluded or require separate insurance.
+For example, flood, earthquake, normal wear & tear, and pest infestations are often not covered.
+NerdWallet

 Example: If you live in a high-flood zone and your basement floods due to rising groundwater, that may not be covered under the standard policy — you may need separate flood insurance via the National Flood Insurance Program (NFIP) or a private flood policy.

-One of the features that draws people to the AARP/The Hartford program is the potential for discounts and member-specific perks.
+One of the features that draws people to the AARP Home Insurance by the Hartford Insurance program is the potential for discounts and member-specific perks.
 Let’s examine how these work.

 3.1 AARP Member Discount